Standard Time essential for Safe and Efficient Train Movement

 Railroad Standard Time, Time Zones Introduced

-The General Time Convention was held in Chicago by the railroads in 1883, delegates were asked to develop a better and more uniform time system to govern railroad operations.
-On October 11, 1883, the new Standard Time System was adopted, superseding some 49 operating times.
-The Standard Time System, proposed by William F. Allen, established four equal time zones (Eastern, Central, Mountain, and Pacific) in the U.S. and Canada, each zone exactly one hour ahead of the zone to its west, allowing the railroads to standardize railroad schedules, based upon mean sun-time on the 75th, 90th, 105th, and 120th meridians west of Greenwich.
-These four meridians are approximately on the longitudes of Philadelphia, Memphis, Denver, and Fresno.
-Allen was Secretary of the General Time Convention and Managing Editor of the Travellers' Official Guide to the Railways.
+Time Zones in the US and Canada 1886In 1883 the General Time Convention was held in Chicago, at the Grand Pacific hotel.
+Delegates were asked to develop a better and more uniform time system to govern railroad operations.
+A Standard Time System, proposed by William F. Allen, established five equal time zones in the U.S. and Canada, each time zone exactly one hour ahead of the zone to its west, allowing the railroads to standardize railroad schedules.
+Zones were based upon mean sun-time on meridians west of Greenwich:

 Nearly all the railroad companies, most cities and influential observatories such as Yale and Harvard supported the plan.
 The Standard Time System was inaugurated on Sunday, November 18, 1883, newspapers referred to that day as "The Day of Two Noons."
 At twelve o'clock noon each railroad station clock was reset as standard-time noon was reached within each time zone.
-Greenwich Mean Time (GMT) was transmitted via telegraph, the U.S. Naval Observatory began signaling the new time standard.
+Chicago Burlington Quincy Map, 1892, Rand Mc Nally Corp. courtesy Library of Congress, Geography and Map DivisionGreenwich Mean Time (GMT) was transmitted via telegraph, the U.S. Naval Observatory began signaling the new time standard.
 Train crews were instructed as to what change to make in their watches.
 They were also instructed to check their watches with the telegraph operator upon arrival at the next scheduled stop.

-There was no legislative enactment or ruling, the railroads simply adopted a zone system encompassing North America, and assumed the public would follow.
-Most people simply accepted the new time, but a number of cities and counties refused to accept "railroad time", which, after all, had not been made law.
+There was no legislative enactment or ruling, the railroads simply adopted a time zone system encompassing North America, and assumed the public would follow.
+Most people simply accepted the new time, but a number of cities and counties refused to accept "railroad time" which, after all, had not been made law.
 Standard time remained a local matter until March 1918, when it was made law as part of the introduction of daylight saving.

-The General Time Convention, an association of railroad superintendents, had been initially established in 1872 to approve train schedules.
 During the 1880's the General Time Convention worked to develope a Standard Code of Railroad Operating Rules, an industry code that is still in use.
 In 1891 the General Time Convention renamed itself the American Railway Association, now the Association of American Railroads.

-The railroads installed a Standard Clock in major stations.
-These were high quality clocks maintained to strict standards.
-In order to ensure these standard clocks were always correct, a time signals was transmitted by telegraph once every 24 hours, using the resources of the U.S. Naval observatory.
+Santa Fe Standard Clock by Seth ThomasThe railroads installed a Standard Clock in major stations.
+These were high quality pendulum regulators maintained to strict standards.
+In order to ensure these standard clocks were always correct, a time signal was transmitted by telegraph once every 24 hours, using the resources of the U.S. Naval observatory.
 The correction signal took the form of a string of dots at one second on, one second off intervals and was transmitted via Morse telegraphy for three minutes prior to the hour (12:00 p.m.
 EST).
 This was followed by a 10 second silent period, then a dash at precisely 12:00 p.m.
 Station agents were thus given a way to spike (correctly set) the clocks at their location.

-Ensuring that the railroad workers who were responsible for the movement of trains knew the accurate time while the train was moving was also critical to safe railroad operation using timetables.
-Several major accidents pointed out that inaccurate watches created differences in perceived time, leading
+Ensuring that the railroad workers responsible for the movement of trains knew the accurate time while the train was moving was also critical to safe railroad operation using timetables.
+Several major accidents pointed out that inaccurate watches created differences in perceived time, leading to accidents, loss of lives and goods.
+In the early years, reliable watches were expensive and railroad companies differed in their approach to this problem.

 Train dispatchers, conductors, enginemen, brakemen, yardmasters and foremen of yard engines were required to equip themselves with approved railway standard watches.
 Conductors and enginemen were always to compare their watches before starting on a run or before commencing work each day, other members of the train crew were to compare their watches with the conductor's or engineman's watch at the first opportunity.